larsbs/sails-hook-graysql/README.md

 # sails-hook-graysql

-[Sails.js](https://sailsjs.org) hook to integrate [Sails Models]() with [GraysQL](https://github.com/larsbs/graysql).
+[Sails.js](https://sailsjs.org) hook to integrate [sails models](http://sailsjs.org/documentation/concepts/models-and-orm/models) with [GraysQL](https://github.com/larsbs/graysql).
 This hooks allows us to create a GraphQL schema using GraysQL from the models of our application.

 ## Installation